Below are the current UTRGV School of Nursing’s Policies and related forms.

 - Contact the course coordinator.

-- Develop a detailed plan with the course coordinator:
+- Develop a detailed plan with the course coordinator.

-Submit Leave/Accommodation Request Form - Work with the Associate Dean for Student Success & Engagement to schedule the leave.
+- Work with the Associate Dean for Student Success & Engagement to schedule the leave.
 The plan must be completed and approved at least three months before the leave begins.

 F. Related Statutes and Resources